Photo by Aaron Burden on Unsplash

 checkapp article.md

 Under the hood, 12 skills run in parallel.
-Each one handles one dimension of the "is this publishable" question.
+Each one owns one dimension of the publishability question.

-The report shows the overall score, the verdict (pass / warn / fail / skipped), and a per-skill breakdown.
-Click into any skill for findings — the specific line flagged, the severity, the source evidence when it exists.
+The report shows the overall score, the verdict, and the per-skill findings: the line flagged, the severity, and the source evidence when it exists.

 The 12 skills

 Not all of these run by default.
-The ones with "enabled by default" come up automatically on a fresh install.
-The rest require an API key from a provider you choose.
+Some are offline or free-provider checks.
+Others require an API key from a provider you choose.
 CheckApp does not provide API keys.
 It uses yours.

 | Skill | What it checks | Default engine | Cost per check |